 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.

-Internal joinery and kitchen fittings
+Notes Flooring is generally level and firm to the tread.
+Some noisy sections evident.

+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.

+Chimney breasts and fireplaces

 Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace within the living room which appears to be currently utilised.
-It should be emphasised that the flues were not checked.
-All other original fireplaces have been removed/ blocked and we assume adequately vented.
+Notes All original fireplaces have been removed/ blocked and we assume adequately vented.